 The committee will select representatives to liaise with other relevant WHOI and Woods Hole area committees such as the WHOI Workplace Climate Committee, the Women’s Committee, the WHOI International Committee, GLOW, and the Woods Hole Diversity Advisory Committee.

 The membership selection process will ensure broad and diverse representation from different staff, student, and demographic categories.
 The initial Committee on Diversity and Inclusion and appointment of the committee co-chairs will be established by the President and Director based on recommendations put forward by the Workplace Climate Committee co-chairs.
 The Committee on Diversity and Inclusion co-chairs will present recommendations to the President and Director for initial and future committee appointments (including future co-chairs) and will ensure broad and diverse representation on the committee.
-Committee members will serve two-year terms, with the exception of approximately half of the initial members who will serve one year, so that member replacement is staggered.
+Committee members will serve two-year terms, with the exception of approximately half of the initial members who will serve three years, so that member replacement is staggered.

 The following is a list of possible activities that could be initiated by the WHOI Committee on Diversity and Inclusion to fulfill their mission statement